I didn’t understand what consistency was … maybe I still don’t

 Nothing much changed in competition, BUT there was a big change in practice

 The players could now hit 20 shots or more in a row (over and in) with ‘good technique’.
-They knew the routines, the multi sessions, the practices.
+They knew the format of the routines, the multi-sessions, the practices.
 They felt less pressure.
 They didn’t even mind the penalties!

 That didn’t come until years later, unfortunately !!